A-Z of health

 - cellulitis – infection of the skin and underlying tissues

-Many of the children who get Hib infections become very ill and need hospital care.
+Many of the children who get Hib infections become very ill and need treatment with antibiotics in hospital.

-The Hib vaccine is offered to children at two, three and four months of age as part of the combined 5-in-1 vaccination.
+Babies have three separate doses of Hib vaccine – at two, three and four months of age – as part of the combined 5-in-1 vaccination.

-A booster dose is offered at 12 months as part of the combined Hib/MenC booster, to provide longer-term protection.
+A booster dose is also offered at 12-13 months as part of the combined Hib/MenC booster, to provide longer-term protection.